If you are one of those people who is looking for a way to enable Citrix XenServer USB support, then we’ve written this guide for a good reason.

-FlexiHub has an intuitive interface and offers an advanced USB over IP functionality that allows XenServer access to local USB devices.
+FlexiHub has an intuitive interface and offers an advanced functionality that allows XenServer access to local USB devices.

 When you find yourself in a situation when it is problematic to enable XenServer USB device passthrough, FlexiHub will help you to establish connections to real USB peripherals from your virtual machine with nothing more than a couple of mouse clicks.

 One of the biggest advantages of FlexiHub is that it works on Windows, Linux, Android, and Mac operating systems.
 This means you can easily connect USB devices from Windows to Linux, from Linux to Mac, and in other combinations.

 If you prefer the video guides, you can watch this step-by-step walkthrough:

 Here you go!
 Now, the device that is attached to the host computer will appear in Citrix Hypervisor like it was connected directly to the guest.